aliozgur/aliozgur.github.io/_posts/2020-11-13-csharp9-records-en.md

 ```

 Deconstruction is not limited to tuples.
-With C# 7 we could define a specially threated `Deconstruct` method on any type and extract values from an instance with tuple-like deconstructions.
-Let's remeber how is that possible.
+With C# 7 we can define a specially threated `Deconstruct` method on any type and extract values from an instance using tuple-like deconstruction.
+Let's see how is that possible.

 ```csharp
 public class Person